 Why are Scandinavian countries top 10 world’s happiest countries?

 UN’s Sustainable Development Solutions Network in cooperation with the Ernesto Illy Foundation releases lists the happiest countries in the world every year.
-It is correct that Scandinavian countries always rank within the top 10 countries.

 The reason why Scandinavian countries dominate top lists of happy nations is that those countries match the variables that are set by UN to judge happiness.
 UN uses six variables: income, healthy life expectancy, having someone to count on in times of trouble, generosity, freedom, and trust ( absence of corruption in business and government).